isomerpages/dis-dotc/news/events/_posts/2024-10-22-post-Kicking Off Hackathon 2024: Building Together for Innovation in the SAF.md

 by bringing people and ideas together can yield a positive impact that often exceeds expectations.</p>
 <p>As the Hackathon progresses over the next few weeks, there is excitement
 about what will unfold.
-Stay tuned for updates on this collaborative journey!
+Stay tuned for updates on this collaborative journey!</p>
-Additionally, if you’re interested in learning more about DOTC or wish to join us for future events, connect at <a href="http://www.dotc.gov.sg" rel="noopener noreferrer nofollow" target="_blank">www.dotc.gov.sg</a>.</p>
 <p>Together, let’s build a brighter future for the SAF!</p>
 <p>#buildtogether #forthesafbythesaf #dotc #SAFhackathon2024</p>
 <p></p>